 Paying your bills on time makes up 35% of your FICO score calculation, and automating recurring expenses is an easy way to make sure it gets done.
 But it is also an easy way to forget what you are spending your money on.

 The month of January is a great time to reevaluate subscriptions or services you pay for monthly on a credit card.
-These run the gambit and may include:
+These run the gambit and can easily be hidden under the umbrella of other services if you aren’t reviewing your spending.

 Mobile phone service